With most healthcare organizations having now released their third quarter earnings, the gap between provider and payer profits continues to widen.

 In the meantime, the negotiations to make up those differences aren't going well.
 An AHA survey published Nov.
 2 found that among 772 hospitals, over 75 percent are seeing their relationships with payers get worse.
 In addition, 84 percent are spending more to comply with new insurance policies and 95 percent are dedicating more staff resources to prior authorization requests.

 But a resolution is never guaranteed, and it's likely that only the largest systems with the biggest market share will see speedy and adequate negotiations with payers moving forward, leaving smaller hospitals at a disadvantage.
-And even then, BCBS Mississippi has made no indication it will budge with the state's largest provider anytime soon.

 "It’s good to be the house," Mr. Becker said.